 Overstable discs offer greater stability during forehand throws, which can be more susceptible to wobble due to wrist movement.
 This translates to straighter and more predictable flight paths.

-Absolutely!
-Hyzer flips are a fantastic way to unlock additional distance with overstable discs.
+Yes—hyzer flips can add distance even with slightly overstable discs if your form and angle are right.
 The key lies in selecting the right disc (moderate overstable rating) and applying the proper throwing technique with sufficient power to achieve the flip.

 Yes, disc stability ratings can vary slightly between brands.
 While there’s no universal system, most manufacturers utilize a similar numbering system (e.g., -2, 0, +1) with a brief description of the flight characteristics.
 It’s always recommended to consult the manufacturer’s information or disc golf review websites for specific details on a particular disc’s stability rating within a brand.

-While tempting for beginners, relying solely on one disc isn’t ideal.
-Disc golf courses present a variety of challenges, and having a selection of discs with different stability ratings allows you to tackle each shot with the most appropriate tool.
+Beginners often want to keep things simple, but one disc won’t suit every shot.
+Disc golf courses present a variety of challenges, and having a selection of discs with different stability ratings gives you better options for different shots and conditions.
 As your skill level progresses, you’ll likely build a bag with a mix of overstable, stable, and understable discs to handle any situation on the course.

 This knowledge empowers you to:

 Remember, disc golf is a journey of exploration and experimentation.
 Embrace the learning process, have fun experimenting with different discs, and witness the magic unfold as you master the art of disc stability!
-With dedication and practice, you’ll transform from a bewildered beginner to a disc golf champion, leaving a trail of envy (and perhaps a few lost discs) in your wake.
+With dedication and practice, you’ll transform from a bewildered beginner to a disc golf champion, and maybe even lose fewer discs in the process.